panoply/spx/docs/src/views/docs/usage/components.md

     Click Me
   </button>
   <!--
-    Component dom element reference which be available to: "this.dom.foo" This will be index 0 as we have 2 node references -->
+    Component dom element reference which be available to: "this.fooNode" This will be index 0 as we have 2 node references -->
   <div spx-dom="demo.foo">